AND

 The Future is Female Mentorship Program is a PR and communications mentorship program by C.Moore Media International Public Relations (CMM), designed exclusively to the business development needs of African Tech female founders.

-In 2023, the initiative received just under 500 applications from 37 African countries, a 253% increase in applications from 2020 inaugural edition.
+To date, the initiative annually receives 500+ applications from 37 African countries, a 253% increase in applications from 2020 inaugural edition.

 Salesforce Ventures Impact Fund has an active interest in Africa and continues to assess opportunities across the Continent.
 The Fund has invested in some of the region’s top Africa-focused tech startups including Flutterwave and Andela.
 As part of their support for the program, they will host a session on VC funding for the selected female founders from across Africa.